BIG GAME SEASON SUMMARY

 PRIVATE LANDS: No closed season; no limit.
 Feral hogs may be hunted at night with a light, which is carried on the person, affixed to a helmet or hat, or part of a belt system worn by a hunter.
 No hunting from a vehicle.
+Hunting over bait is allowed.
 A resident Hunting License is required to hunt feral hogs for all resident hunters 16 years old or older, except when hunting on land owned by them or their immediate family (blood or dependent relationship) residing in the same household.
 Non-residents must meet non-resident license requirements.
 Contact the Game Management office nearest you for more information.

 NATIONAL FOREST & CORPS OF

 Hogs may be taken with archery equipment during archery deer season, with deer weapons during firearms deer season, with turkey weapons during turkey season and with small game weapons during small game season.
 Feral hogs may be hunted with dogs with appropriate weapons restrictions while training dogs during dates when training season coincides with small game or turkey season.
 No limit.
 No night hunting.
 No hunting over bait.
 Hunting license requirements must be met.
 Hunter orange is required during firearms and primitive weapons deer seasons.

 TRANSPORTING & RELEASE: It is illegal to release any trapped or transported

 live feral hogs into any area that is not fenced to prevent escape of such feral hog.
 Any persons convicted of the release of live feral hogs in violation of established laws and regulations may be subject to revocation of hunting privileges for up to three (3) years.